higayasuo/mbc2023-day6/README.md

   <img width="240"  src="assets/logo.png">
 </p>

-# Svelte Dapp with Motoko & Internet Identity
+# Motoko bootcamp 2023 for dapp-contest

 This repository is meant to give [Svelte](https://svelte.dev/) developers an easy on-ramp to get started with developing decentralized applications (Dapps in short) for the Internet Computer blockchain.
 Dapps, also known as smart contracts are specialized software that run on a blockchain.